GeNeFRAG/DayZ-Python-Scripts-And-Tools/src/config/profiles/README.md

 - `mapgroupproto_file`: Path to the mapgroupproto.xml file
 - `cfglimitsdefinition_file`: Path to the cfglimitsdefinition.xml file
 - `events_file`: Path to the events.xml file
+- `eventspawns_file`: Path to the cfgeventspawns.xml file
 - `event_groups_file`: Path to the cfgeventgroups.xml file
+- `player_spawns_file`: Path to the cfgplayerspawnpoints.xml file

 ## Example Profile Structure